darkharasho/TopStatsAIO/README.md

 1. Use the file tree on the left to expand folders and select .zetvc
 2. As you select files, they should appear in the `Selected Files` window
 3. After selection, hit the `Parse` button at the bottom right of the window
-4. Let the process run, once complete you will see a button appear to `Open Folder`
+4. Let the process run; once complete you will see buttons to `Open Folder` or `Upload`
+5. Clicking `Upload` launches the built‑in browser at your configured Upload URL and automatically drops the parsed files for you
-5. Drag & Drop that `.json` file into your TiddlyWiki of choice!
+6. Alternatively, use `Open Folder` to manually drag & drop the `.json` file into your TiddlyWiki of choice
 ### Options
 - You can set a description field at the bottom of the window for each log when using the `GW2_EI_log_combiner`; it is hidden when using the legacy `arcdps_top_stats_parser`
 - There is a date/time picker in the bottom left.
 It will remember your last selected time.
 Select a date/time and press `Select Since` to select all logs from all subfolders that are created after that date & time